 Another barrier that has prevented us from closing the achievement gap to a greater degree is below grade-level performance by many of our students.
-At WCCP the pre-school program uses the Dial-4 assessment which provides standard deviation and percentile cutoff points by chronological age at two-month intervals for total and area scores for the areas of Motor, Concepts, Language, Self-Help, and Social Development.
+Many times our third grade students come from our feeder school, Whitley Central Primary (WCCP), performing below grade level when they come to third grade.
+At WCCP the pre-school program uses the Dial-4 assessment which provides standard deviation and percentile cutoff points by chronological age at twomonth intervals for total and area scores for the areas of Motor, Concepts, Language, Self-Help, and Social Development.
 The kindergarten teachers use the Brigance to assess kindergarten readiness across key domains that align to Kentucky's definition of school readiness.
 According to data collected from the beginning of preschool and kindergarten, many of the students' scores indicate they are not socially or academically prepared for school and are, therefore, already behind their same age peers when they enter school.
 Students identified in pre-school as having a developmental delay receive intervention services, as do students in kindergarten who continue to perform below grade level.
-Those students make gains as they progress through pre-school through second grade, but many of them do not grow enough growth academically and/or socially to perform on grade level by the time they reach third grade.

 WCCP and WCIS will continue various interventions and monitoring of their progress.
-In addition, we will continue to extend the school day, thereby providing supplemental instruction, through the 21st Century and Save the Children grants whether it be remotely or with in seat instruction.
+In addition, we will continue to extend the school day, thereby providing supplemental instruction, through the 21st Century and Save the Children grants.